-This paper presents a framework for grid computing that makes use of idle computers on a network.
-The goal is to provide the middleware needed to deploy jobs to non-geographically co-located clusters with decentralized look-up severs.
+This paper presents the middleware needed to deploy jobs to non-geographically colocated clusters with decentralized look-up severs.
 We have named our framework the Initium Remote Job Submission (RJS) system.
-RJS opens the door to SETI-style grid computing on a heterogeneous network for Java programmers.
 Initium generates a jar file that is signed by a trusted certificate authority CA [Lyon].
-The jar is run by a Computation Server (CS), which is an idle, remote computer running the Initium Computer Server Software.
+The jar is run by a Computation Server (CS), (a remote computer running the Initium Computer Server Software).
 A Web Server (WS) has a Java Network Launch Protocol (JNLP) file that makes reference to a signed jar file on a web server.
 The signed jar file contains a job for the computation server.
 This jar file is called the computation jar.
 The computation jar is executed on the CS and the answer is sent back to the server using RMI over SSL (RMI/SSL).
 A look-up server (LUS) is used to register computation servers as they come on line.
 When a computation server is started, it registers with a LUS.
-The LUS then updates its list of computation servers.
+The LUS then updates its list of computation servers, in the cluster.
 Look-up servers can be started using Java Web Start.
 They can be contacted with multicast protocols.

-1. THE DISTRIBUTED COMPUTING SECURITY PROBLEM
+1 THE DISTRIBUTED COMPUTING SECURITY PROBLEM

-We are given an idle computer on the Internet.
-Our goal is to make use of the idle CPU cycles of the computer.
-We seek to create a framework that exploits the idle CPU's.
+We seek to create a framework that exploits idle CPU's on the network.
 We are subject to the constraint that our code must be downloaded over the Internet (that is, a normally insecure channel).
 Further that the configuration should be automatic.
 In addition, the code should be verified as originating from a trusted source.
 Finally, computed answers should be returned over a secure link to a Web Server (WS).
 The web server is able to hold "jobs" for deployment, and hold computed answers.

-1.1 APPROACH
+1.1 Approach